Achievable logoAchievable logo

 Vague test questions

-Bottom line - assume a 15% tax rate on qualified dividends or long-term capital gains unless the question indicates otherwise.
+Bottom line: assume a 15% tax rate on qualified dividends or long-term capital gains unless the question indicates otherwise.

-Short-term capital gains are made on securities held for one year or less.
-Short-term capital gains are taxed at the investor’s income tax bracket, which could be as high as 37% (similar to non-qualified dividends).
-Obviously, investors prefer long-term capital gains because they’re taxed at lower rates.
-As a reminder, these are the income tax brackets for individuals and those filing jointly in 2025:
+Short-term capital gains apply to securities held for one year or less.
+Short-term capital gains are taxed at the investor’s ordinary income tax rate (the investor’s marginal tax bracket), which can be as high as 37% (similar to non-qualified dividends).
+Because the tax rate is often lower, investors generally prefer long-term capital gains.

 Rate Individuals Married filing jointly